<<<

 The web isn’t such a bad place if you have discretion.

 This site is a collection of plaintext markdown files stored in git (I use GitHub for this at writing).
 When I push a change to the main branch of the repository hosting these files, a GitHub action kicks off and compiles the markdown files into html using Zola, a static site generator.
+There’s also a separate action that validates the build on pull requests, so I can catch breakage before it hits production.

 You don’t need wordpress for a few pages.
 Heck, you don’t need wordpress for even a hundred pages.
 I’m not saying it’s a bad idea, just that it’s convoluted to design, maybe more expensive, and definitely harder to administer than this kind of setup, which can be run in an S3 bucket from a github repository.